 Not Letting the Moment Pass By

 Proficient Snapchat users know exactly which moment is worth Snapping and which is not.
-But even the best of us make mistakes, and you might end up revisiting that photo from yesterday that didn’t seem Snapchat appropriate.
+But even the best of us make mistakes, and you might end up revisiting that photo from the past that didn’t seem Snapchat-appropriate.